Hey, there's a purple spot on my TV (or monitor)

 Well, first we'll assume you mean a purple spot on the image you're viewing. :-) (Second, we'll assume you're not watching Barney!).

-A color picture tube (CRT) works by mixing three colors of light (Red, Green, and Blue) in different proportions to produce the desired color on the screen.
+A color picture tube (CRT or Cathode Ray Tube) works by mixing three colors of light (Red, Green, and Blue) in different proportions to produce the desired color on the screen.

 These colors are produced by phosphor (no, not phosphorus, but phosphor) dots or strips on the inside face of the screen.
 These phosphors are "excited" by high (relatively, make your own pun) energy electron beams.
 When the electron shells in the phosphors drop back down in energy level, they emit light at the desired wavelength (color).